-"Wandering is one of the potentially most dangerous symptoms of dementia," says Juliet Holt Klinger, senior director of dementia care for Brookdale Senior Living.
+"Wandering is one of the potentially most dangerous symptoms of dementia," says Juliet Holt Klinger, senior director of dementia care for Brookdale Senior Living in Chicago, Illinois.
 "The Alzheimer's Association notes that up to half of those who wander will suffer serious injury, or even die, if not found within 24 hours.
 It's important for caregivers to understand why and how wandering happens, when it occurs and what they can do to prevent or minimize occurrences."

 Why wandering occurs